 Some other causes of a vaginal infection include-

-- Changes in hormonal levels during ovulation, menopause or pregnancy
+- Low estrogen levels during menopause or pregnancy

 - Wearing non-breathable undergarments

 - Use of perfumed feminine hygiene scents, gels or sprays